shwethanidd/volttron-pnnl-applications/GridServices/Control/ILCAgent/README.md

 }

 ````
-* Criteria Config file:
+* device_criteria_config:

-In this config file, any number of relevant criteria can be define to prioritize loads for curtail or augment
+In this configuration, any number of relevant criteria can be defined to prioritize loads for curtailment (reducing)
-the electricity consumption.
+or augmentation (increasing) a building's electricity consumption.
 In the following example, five criteria are used;
- 1. Zonetemperature-setpoint,
+ 1. zonetemperature-setpoint,
  2. rated-power,
  3. room-type,
  4. stage,
  5. history-zonetemperature.

-This criteria differentiate by their operation types
+These criteria are differentiated  by their operation type.
+The five different types of criteria are formula, status,
+mapper, constant, and history.
+In the configuration that follows, an example for each type of criteria is given:

 ````
 {